elina-codes/css-to-jss/README.md

 # Introduction

 Have you been tasked with refactoring your project's styling from JSS to CSS?
 Have you found a neat CSS snippet you want to integrate into your JSS-based project?
-Are you just plain in a hurry?
+Are you just in a hurry?
 Well have I got the tool for you!

 Transform your CSS into JSS and your JSS into CSS with this one simple trick: this app.